Wójcik

 Wójcik, Wojczik, Wojczyk, Wojszyk (also variants of phonetic spelling: Woicik, Woycik, Woyczik, Woytik, etc.) is one of the oldest Polish surnames, and the fourth most common in Poland (100,064 in 2009).
+In January 2026, the Polish register PESEL listed 48,568 women and 47,734 men with the surname.

-Archaic feminine forms are derived by adding suffixes: -owa for married woman and -ówna for maiden name.
+Archaic feminine forms (still used colloquially) are derived by adding suffixes: -owa for married woman and -ówna for maiden name.

 There are several suggested origins of the surname: diminutive from the occupation of wójt or from the given name Wojciech.
 It may also be a nickname by the bird wójcik (greenish warbler).

-Feminine forms are Wójcik, Wójcikówna, Wójcikowa.
 Over the centuries, from many dialects arose multiple spellings for the Wójcik surname, including Woichik, Wojczyk, Woyzeck, Wojszyk, Wujcik, etc.

 History

 Early record of the Wójcik surname may be found in the Chronicles of Little Poland (13th century).
 The knight Wójcik was a companion of King Wladyslaw of Poland and a member of his bodyguard.

 According to medieval Łęczyca Court Files (14th century), in 1395, Michno Wójcik of Wójciki pursued legal action against City of Łęczyca to take back part of his estate that was illegally annexed during his absence.

 Noble families named Wójcik bear different coats of arms: